Internship Service Activities

 Psychological Assessment

 Interns conduct intake assessments, which include clients completing a symptom checklist.
 The MMPI-2, MMPI-2-RF, and MCMI-IV are the most commonly used assessment instruments at Butler.
-The 16PF, SASSI-3 and EDI-3 are also available for use.
-Other testing may be conducted depending on intern interest and availability of instruments.
+A minimum of one assessment using one of these tests per half of internship is required.
+Other testing may be conducted depending on the ability to furnish supervision, intern interest, and availability of instruments.
+The need for formal psychological testing is low at CCS and not an area of emphasis for the internship program.